MetOffice/CSET/docs/source/reference/recipe-format.rst

       # Specify the name of the argument, and its value.
       filename: processed_data.nc

-The name and description keys provide a human readable description of what the recipe does.
+The title and description keys provide a human readable description of what the recipe does.
 They are currently not used anywhere, but it is good practice to include them for future users of the recipe.